smmrasa/OSCAR/README.md

 # OSCAR
-This R code is used for preparing the figures for the following publication:
+OSCAR.R is used for preparing the figures for the following publication:

 Establishment of a novel fluorescent reporter of RNA-polymerase II activity to identify dormant cells